Summer Research Academy (SRA)

 If you are selected for the LSAMP Summer Research Academy, you will participate in an intensive research experience, working alongside nationally- and internationally-recognized professors for a minimum of 30 hours per week.
 You will conduct supervised research, meet graduate students in the program of your choice, attend research group or lab meetings, and participate in special meetings designed to help you with your graduate school plans.
 Sometimes, you will be visiting with other scholars and learning about the graduate school application process through videoconferencing.
 By visiting a UT campus with a broad array of graduate programs, you will come to learn about the campus culture, the many resources for research on the campus and you will experience what the local community has to offer.

-Each student will be awarded a summer stipend (up to $4,000), funds to travel to one of the five doctoral-granting institutions in the University of Texas System (up to $500) and on-campus housing for a visit of approximately 10 weeks (if you participate in a university exchange and attend a campus that is not your home campus).
+Each student will be awarded a $4,000 summer stipend.
+Funds to travel to one of the five doctoral-granting institutions in the University of Texas System (up to $500) and on-campus housing for a visit of approximately 10 weeks (if you participate in a university exchange and attend a campus that is not your home campus).
 In addition, your mentor at the host institution will receive monetary support (up to $1,000) for supplies.